Foreign assistance and environmentalism in Jordan: Current projects and aid

+Jordan Competitiveness Programme holds job fairs held in Amman aimed at recruiting people in workforce into ecological/sustainable projects Girls in Tech: empowering women and girls in the technological workplace, focusing on education; Linking Programme with Intel; Aimed to increase participation of women and youth in the workforce, especially in relation to eco-management and water resourcing;

 Agricultural research in Jordan

 Agricultural research in Jordan stems from several places, including universities and private entities, but the only government-sanctioned group actively researching is the National Center for Agricultural Research and Technology Transfer (NCARTT).
 In 2003, USAID made up 6% of NCARTT's agricultural research funding.
 With headquarters just outside Amman, NCARTT uses roughly 50% of Jordan's agricultural research funding.
 NCARTT has a focus on human resource development, though they are known to have a low salary cap which discourages experienced researchers from participating in their programs.

 Many institutions of higher education are likewise involved in agricultural research through funding research centers or educating students about resource management/conservation practices.
 These research institutions are also funded by USAID.

 Importance of agricultural research in Jordan

 Jordan's economy is primarily dependent on the service industry such as tourism and banking, while the agriculture sector made up roughly 2% of Jordan's GDP.
 Because Jordan experiences difficulties with securing natural resources pertinent to agricultural development, such as water, agricultural research points to areas that need development in order to maintain that sector of Jordan's economy.
 With fluctuating resources, environmental conservation approaches in Jordan are directed toward resource conservation.